 This is especially true if you’re taking multiple supplements, as it can be challenging to stagger supplements or medications throughout the day.

-For this reason, it may be best to get in the habit of taking your vitamin D supplement with a healthy breakfast.
+For this reason, it may be best to get in the habit of taking your vitamin D supplement with a nutritious breakfast.

 Research links vitamin D levels to sleep quality.

-Conversely, one small study suggested that higher blood levels of vitamin D may be linked to lower levels of melatonin — the hormone responsible for regulating your sleep cycle — in people with multiple sclerosis (12).
+Conversely, one small study in 2013 suggested that higher blood levels of vitamin D may be linked to lower levels of melatonin — the hormone responsible for regulating your sleep cycle — in people with multiple sclerosis (

 However, scientific research to determine how supplementing with vitamin D at night may affect sleep is currently unavailable.